A guide to folk dance bands and callers in Tasmania.

 Most of these bands have played for the Folk Federation’s monthly dance series.
 They are all available to play for a variety of other events.
 Please support them.
 They can all help your group have a great time.

 David “Oddsocks” Wanless: A danceoholic and a dance caller for many Tasmanian bands and in many dance traditions.
-He has called dances from Mawson station in Antarctica to the National Folk Festival in Canberra as well as in the USA.
-He calls dances from many traditions including Irish, Scottish, Contra, English, Renaissance, traditional and contemporary Australian, Balkan, and his own compositions.
-Contact email@example.com or ph 03 6273 2127.
-Can organise you a band or be booked by a band.
+He has called dances from Mawson station in Antarctica to the Prince Edward Island in Canada.
+He calls dances from many traditions including Irish, Scottish, Contra, English, Renaissance, traditional and contemporary Australian (including bush dances), Balkan, Balfolk and his own compositions.
+Contact firstname.lastname@example.org or ph 03 6273 2127.
+Can organise you a band or be booked with a band.

 Hobart Old Time String Band (HOT String Band): Hillbilly, traditional, American old-time and rootsy music and songs, for listening or for dancing, including bush dancing.

 Iain Macleod (Scottish accordion player available for Scottish country dances, Scottish ceilidh dances, Irish ceili dances, Irish step dancing, contra dances, Playford dances etc.): 0415 284 783; firstname.lastname@example.org

 No Rest for the Leprechaun (Irish ceili tunes and songs): Ross Smithard, 0428 644 358, email@example.com

 Ross Smithard and Up Jumped Trouble (formerly Moonshine Whiskers and the Ragged Pony) (lively old time and contemporary tunes and songs for bush dancing or contra dancing, or songs and tunes for concerts): Ross Smithard, 0428 644 358, firstname.lastname@example.org